 You can also call the Red Cross's dedicated phone line on 0800 107 8727 if you'd like to discuss what you can do to help.

 Works with asylum seekers and refugees across Oxfordshire providing advice and education to refugees already in the country, visits detainees, promotes rights and runs events.
 Financial donations are welcome.

 Provides meaningful and supportive services for some of the most vulnerable groups of people.

 Diocese of Oxford

-The Diocese has published useful information on its website and this includes encouraging individuals and parishes to work through established agencies
+The Diocese has published useful information which encourages individuals and parishes to work through established agencies.

 Open Doors, West Oxfordshire